 Some other issuers offer a similar feature as well, for some of their cards, but it’s not always the case.
 Even though it may not work immediately the first time, this is still a handy feature to have.

 The Double Cash comes with some more benefits as well.
-They’re mostly basic shopping and travel protections, along with some security features.
+They’re mostly basic security and travel protections, along with some perks.
 They include:

 - Complimentary ShopRunner membership: Free two-day shipping and returns from participating online retailers